microsoft/Analysis-Services/AlmToolkit/README.md

 The ALM Toolkit codebase started out as the BISM Normalizer Visual Studio extension.
 ALM Toolkit is decoupled from Visual Studio.

 This video covers BISM Normalizer 3 use cases and demo.
-The use cases still apply to ALM Toolkit.
+Most of this still applies to ALM Toolkit.

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/LZdOwfJqFrM/0.jpg)](http://www.youtube.com/watch?v=LZdOwfJqFrM)